PR2/pr2_delivery/README.md

 The solution (that I know of) is to re-launch the deliver action server.
 It hasn't happened twice in a row, so this is all I've done to solve it so far.

+### Joystick Teleop Broken ###

+I haven't looked into this, but joystick teleop seems to not work when this is running.
+Maybe a mux issue?